 eastern hill Rotary Lookout

-Accessed from East Street Albury, with views across to Albury’s Airport and the Table Top Range, the Lookout also offers fantastic views of the Murray River Flood Plains and beyond.
+Accessed from East Street Albury, with views across Albury Airport and the Table Top Range.
+This lookout also offers fantastic views of the Murray River Flood Plains and beyond.

-To the east, you can see the path of the Murray River outlined by giant red gum trees as it travels through Mungabareena Reserve.
-Some 12 kilometres away, on a clear day, viewers will be able to see the waters of the Lake Hume and the Hume Weir Spillway.
-The famous Hume and Hovell Walking Track takes in part of Eastern Hill.
+To the east, you can see the path of the mighty Murray River’s outline of giant river red gum trees, as it meanders through Mungabareena Reserve.
+Some 12 kilometres away, on a clear day, viewers will be able to see the waters of Lake Hume and the Hume Weir Spillway.
+The popular Hume and Hovell Walking Track takes in part of Eastern Hill.